The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 • options

-Configuring parameters in connection URL will override the default properties.
+Configuring parameters in the connection URL overrides the default properties.